TheIoTLearningInitiative/ESP8266/documentation/Firmware.md

 # Firmware

 > You customize your NodeMCU firmware and we build it.
 Just for you.
+> Lua based interactive firmware for mcu like esp8266

 - [NodeMCU Custom Builds Homepage](http://nodemcu-build.com/)
 - [Docker NodeMCU build](https://hub.docker.com/r/marcelstoer/nodemcu-build/)